tedmoore/schelp2/docs/Guides/GUI-Introduction.md

 ```

 If a key or mouse event is not handled by the view on which it occurs, it may **propagate** to the parent view, and trigger the parent's action.
-See [View#Key and mouse event processing](../Classes/View.md#key-and-mouse-event-processing) for detailed explanation.
+See [View / Key and mouse event processing ](../Classes/View.md#key-and-mouse-event-processing) for detailed explanation.